 Accessing financial capital

 Access to financial capital is limiting business development in rural areas, but there is generally plenty of capital available in the area.
 Instead of planting this capital in New York or Toronto, use it to invest in regional business development opportunities.
-Creating an opportunities development co-operative is one way to pool regional investors that support business, economic and community development.
+Creating an opportunity development co-operative is one way to pool regional investors that support business, economic, and community development.
 Sangudo Opportunities Co-operative in Alberta is an excellent example of community members using available regional capital to invest in business development in the area.

 Reducing a housing shortage